 The date that a unit and/or overall qualification result is declared by NEBOSH for Certificate and Diploma assessments.
+Expected result declaration dates are published on the learner's Assessment Registration Confirmation (ARC) for that unit.

-This date is stated on the relevant unit or overall qualification parchment.
-See also Unit result notification date.
+The result declaration date is also the date printed on the relevant unit or overall qualification parchment.

+See also Unit result notification date and Assessment Registration Confirmation